top of page

 The Language of Feeling: Emotional Nuance, Body Awareness and Inner Clarity

 The Wheel of Emotions Tool Most of us use a limited emotional vocabulary.
 We rely on broad words like, I feel "stressed", "anxious", "down", "sad or "fine", even though our inner world is much more textured.
 Emotions rarely come as single notes.
 They are layered, shifting, sometimes contradictory.
-Understanding those layers matters, because when we misname and invalidate our experience.
-A tool I use often with clients is a diagram called the Wheel of Emotions.
-It helps peopl
+Understanding those layers matters, because when we misname our experiences, we limit our awareness and understanding of whats happening internally.
+A tool I use often with clients

 Ruth Parchment